Expository Essay Examples: 6 Types, Structure & Guide

 Expository Essay Conclusion Example

-Restate the Thesis – Reword the main idea of the essay without repeating it exactly.
+1. Restate the Thesis – Return to the main idea in fresh wording.

-Summarize Key Points – Briefly highlight the main arguments or explanations discussed in the body paragraphs.
+2. Summarize Key Points – Briefly review the main explanations from the body paragraphs.

 Example Conclusion for an Expository Essay